Half-mast: United States

 Federal law includes a congressional request that the flag be flown at half-staff on Peace Officers Memorial Day (15 May) unless that day is also Armed Forces Day, and at the time of the National Fallen Firefighters Memorial Service.
 Presidential proclamations also call for the flag to be flown at half-staff on Pearl Harbor Remembrance Day (7 December).

 State and territorial governors may also issue half-staff orders.

+On 25 August 2026, all Star Spangled Banner Flags including state flags were flown at half staff due to the passing of country musical legend Dolly Parton until 1 September 2026.